AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 ##### Dependent Variables
 * **Effluent Turbidity** - the effluent turbidity showed the efficiency of particle removal in the system.

-Throughout the semester, a series of one-stage coagulant addition experiments were carried out to find the optimal coagulant dosage that could reduce the effluent turbidity of 3 NTU or less, the required turbidity for the AguaClara's filter system.
-During one-stage experiments, the second coagulant pump was turned off so that only one stream of coagulant is added.
+Throughout the semester, a series of one-stage coagulant addition experiments were carried out to find the optimal coagulant dosage that could reduce the effluent turbidity to 3 NTU or less which is the desired turbidity for filtration.
+During one-stage experiments, the second coagulant pump was turned off so that only one stream of coagulant added.

 <div class="alert alert-block alert-danger">
 Change "effluent turbidity of 3 NTU or less, the required turbidity" to "effluent turbidity to 3 NTU or less which is the desired turbidity for filtration"

+Du: addressed
 </div>

 In two-stage coagulant addition experiments, total coagulant dosgae used in one-stage addition experiments were divided into two parts by adding one more stream of coagulant between the first and second contact chamber.
-The goal of the two-stage experiment was to find the optimal distribution between the first and second stream coagulant.
+The goal of the two-stage experiments were finding the optimal distribution between the first and second stream coagulant.
 The desirable situation was that most of the coagulant from the first addition would offset the effect humic acid in the water, and coagulant from the second addition would be able to attach to clay and nanoaggregate, thus forming big flocs and reducing the effluent turbidity efficiently.

-The T connection is an essential set-up for two-stage coagulant addition, as shown in Figure 3, it was installed between the two coagulant pumps to help allocate the coagulant among first and second stage.
+The T connection is an essential part for two-stage coagulant addition.
+As shown in Figure 3, it was installed between the two coagulant pumps to help allocate the coagulant among first and second stage.
 The first pump controlled the total amount of coagulant drained from the stock tank.
 Coagulant flowed through the left branch to the right branch after came out of the stock tank.
 When the second coagulant pump turned on, it controlled the coagulant amount put in the second stage by draining from the main stream, then coagulant flowed in through the left branch and was separated into two streams by the top and right branch.

 <div class="alert alert-block alert-danger">
 Consider describing the T connection as an essential part rather than set-up

 Divide the first sentence into two (run-on)

+Du: addressed
 </div>

 ![connection](/image/IMG_2358.JPG)

     Figure 3：T-connection used in two-stage experiment to separate the two streams of coagulant.

-**Must give a minimum exact number of runs that would give a sufficient amount of data**

 ### Experimental Apparatus Design
+**in process**

 ProCoDA (Process Control and Data Acquisition) software was used to automate data collection and control the experimental apparatus.
-Two up-flow contact chambers set before the fluid entered the flocculator, so that the coagulants had more time and space to collide with particles in water.
+Two up-flow contact chambers set before the fluid entered the flocculator, so that the coagulants had more time and space to collide with the particles in water.
 During the first stage, in the first contact chamber, coagulants collided and covered by humic acid.
 Initially, two pumps were placed before each contact chamber to achieve the two-stage coagulant addition.
-However, due to the limit port in our system, we could only control two pumps at the same time, and one of them has to be the clay pump.
+However, due to the limit port numbers in the system, we could only control two pumps at the same time, and one of them has to be the clay pump.

 <div class="alert alert-block alert-danger">
 Revise paragraph looking for places where words like "by", "the", and "a" are either missing or used incorrectly.
 Also look for incorrect verb tenses.
 Make sure that every sentence is a full complete sentence.
 Pay particular attention to sentences 2, 3, and 5
 </div>

-The apparatus set-up developed in last semester as shown in Figure 4 and 5 kept in the research.
-The contact chamber was reversed from down-flow to up-flow so that all the air in the system can be pushed out.
-Due to the limited space in the lab, there are simplifications in the apparatus set-up.
-Nevertheless, the apparatus still reflected the properties of the AguaClara water treatment plant.
-The sedimentation tube in our system had the fundamental structures of sedimentation tank in AguaClara water treatment plant, including the floc weir, floc settler, floc blanket and sludge valve.
-Further detail about the design of sedimentation tube can refer to the research of High Rate Sedimentation group in AguaClara.
-A tube flocculator was used in this research because it could be idealized as a high-Péclet-number reactor much like a baffled hydraulic flocculator, also because the average velocity gradient in laminar tube flow was well defined [(Weber-Shirk and Lion 2010)](https://www.sciencedirect.com/science/article/pii/S0043135410004136).
-An electronic balance had been implemented to track the quantity change of coagulant.
-It was connected to ProCoDA to monitor the mass shift in coagulant over time.
-The balance would be able to verify the amount of coagulant entered the system that was reflected in data collected by ProCoDA.
+The apparatus developed last semester was used this semester and can be seen in Figure 4 and 5.
+The contact chamber was reversed from down-flow to up-flow so that all the air stucked in the system can be ejected.
+Our apparatus set-up reflected the properties of the AguaClara water treatment plant.
+The sedimentation tube in our system had the fundamental structures of sedimentation tank in the AguaClara water treatment plant, including the floc weir, floc settler, floc blanket and sludge valve.
+Further detail about the design of sedimentation tube can refer to the research of High Rate Sedimentation group in AguaClara[(HRS report)]( ).
+A tube flocculator was used in this research because it was idealized as a high-Péclet-number reactor, much like a baffled hydraulic flocculator, also because the average velocity gradient in laminar tube flow was well defined [(Weber-Shirk and Lion 2010)](https://www.sciencedirect.com/science/article/pii/S0043135410004136).
+An electronic balance connected to ProCoDA had been implemented to track the mass change in the coagulant stock tank.
+The balance can verify the amount of coagulant entered the system and send data collected by ProCoDA.

 <div class="alert alert-block alert-danger">